nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/troubleshooting-app-protect-waf.md

 {{< note >}} This method only applies if you're using [external references](/nginx-app-protect/v4/configuration/#external-references) in NGINX App Protect policies. {{< /note >}}

-To check what servers host the external references of a policy:
+To check which servers host the external references of a policy:

 ```shell
 kubectl get appolicy mypolicy -o jsonpath='{.items[*].spec.policy.*.link}' | tr ' ' '\n'